 India's career subsequently began to slow down, as she steadily receded from the big time and released albums sparingly.
 Sola (1999), the follow-up to Sobre el Fuego, was a fairly low-key album, influenced by La Lupe.
 Produced again by Infante but in a much less flashy manner, it spun off only two hits, "Hielo" and "Sola," and didn't sell as well as either Dicen Que Soy or Sobre el Fuego.
 Still, it was far from a disappointment, and some consider it among her best.
 Too, it was India's final album for RMM, for the label declared bankruptcy in 2001; a greatest-hits compilation, The Best..., was released by RMM in partnership with Universal Music Latino at the end of the year, bringing the most successful run of India's career to a close.
 In the years that followed, Universal repackaged India's RMM recordings endlessly, issuing budget-line compilations of all shapes, colors, and sizes.

 Nevertheless, India marched on with her recording career, beginning with Sony Discos.
-She only recorded one album for the label, Latin Songbird: Mi Alma y Corazón (2002), but it was a fine, if uneven, effort that showcases a wider swath of Latin styles, including bolero, bachata, merengue, pop, and ballad exercises, in addition to salsa.
+She only recorded one album for the label, Latin Songbird: Mi Alma y Corazón (2002), but it was a fine, if uneven, effort that showcased a wider swath of Latin styles, including bolero, bachata, merengue, pop, and ballad exercises, in addition to salsa.
 As usual, Latin Songbird did well on the tropical charts, reaching number one, as did the singles "Sedúceme" and "Traición."
-Three years later, she surfaced on Univision with Soy Diferente (2006), a similarly eclectic album that acknowledges the concurrent rise of reggaeton.
+Three years later, she surfaced on Univision with Soy Diferente (2006), a similarly eclectic album that acknowledged the concurrent rise of reggaeton.
 Some fans, especially longtime ones, took issue with the "salsatón" inflections, but Soy Diferente hit number one on the Top Tropical Albums chart and spun off three Latin Tropical Airplay Top Five singles ("Soy Diferente," "Solamente una Noche," "Lágrimas"). Única, released in 2010, included several bittersweet moments, including a cover of Roy Orbison's "Crying."
 The single "Estupida" hit number one on the Latin Tropical Airplay chart.
 Her next full-length effort was a 2015 tribute album to one of the great Mexican ranchera singers, Intensamente con Canciones de Juan Gabriel. ~ Jason Birchmeier